Shea Stadium: Planning and construction

-It was originally to be called "Flushing Meadow Park Municipal Stadium" – the name of the public park within which it was built – but an ultimately successful movement was launched to name it in honor of Shea.
+It was originally called "Flushing Meadow Park Municipal Stadium" – the name of the public park within which it was built – but a movement to rename it in honor of Shea was successful.

 Opening

 After 29 months of construction and $28.5 million spent, Shea Stadium opened on April 17, 1964, with the Pittsburgh Pirates beating the Mets 4–3 before a crowd of 50,312.
 There were no prior exhibition games or events, and the stadium was barely finished in time for the home opener.
 Because of a jurisdictional dispute between Local 3 of the International Brotherhood of Electrical Workers and Local 1106 of the Communications Workers of America, the telephone and telegraph wiring was not finished in time for opening day.
 The stadium opened five days before the 1964–65 New York World's Fair, across Roosevelt Avenue.
 Although not officially part of the fair grounds, the stadium sported steel panels on its exterior in the blue-and-orange colors of the Fair, the same team colors of the Mets.
 The panels were removed in 1980.